MetaBorgCube/framevm/README.md

 For an overview of available instructions, see the `docs` folder.

+## Project setup
+Before importing the project in eclips, you have to run the Maven install script.
+You can either do this for all projects in a single go by executing the `build.sh`-script, or by executing `mvn install` in each package individually.
+You have to do this for at least `framevm-core` and `framevm` (in this order), in order to have a working project setup.

+After this you can import the project in Eclipse using `File -> Import -> Maven -> Existing Maven projects`.
+After importing you might have to manually trigger a Spoofax build using `Project -> Build all`.

 ## Importing Stacy/Roger
 Include the following in your projects `pom.xml`:
 ```XML